 All students are required to participate in an interprofessional activity and write a reflection paper on their experiences.
 Pre-approved activities have been identified, such as Nexus Maximus or any group activity provided by the Jefferson Center for Interprofessional Education.
-More information about this requirement is available in the Clerkship -Applied Practice Experience Handbook.
+More information about this requirement is available in the Clerkship -Applied Practice Experience Handbook located under Handbooks & Forms on the Student Resources site.